shabbir72123/shabbir72123/README.md

 **Iris MediaWorks Limited** | Kolkata, India
 📅 *Apr 2019 – Nov 2019*

-- Work in same project but as a consultant.
-- Led backend development of a **core document-checking and scrutiny engine** used for validating complex trade documents.
+- Worked as a hands-on backend engineer on a core document-checking and scrutiny engine used to validate complex trade documents.
-- Architected and implemented **scalable rule engines** optimized for **high throughput and low latency**.
+- Implemented and enhanced rule-processing logic with a focus on performance, scalability, and maintainability.
-- Designed extensible systems capable of handling increasing business complexity and customer demand.
+- Contributed to building extensible backend components to support evolving business requirements and growing customer usage.
-- Mentored and guided developers, enforcing **best practices, code quality, and testing standards**.
-- Collaborated with product managers and business analysts to translate requirements into robust technical solutions.
+- Collaborated with product managers and business analysts to understand requirements and translate them into technical solutions.
+- Followed best practices for code quality, testing, and documentation; participated in peer code reviews.
-- Improved system performance through optimization, monitoring, and automated testing strategies.
+- Supported performance tuning, monitoring, and automated testing efforts to improve system stability and reliability.

 ---